idiocc/http/documentary/2-Tester/3-set.md

 ]
 ```

 Sets the outgoing headers.
 Must be called before the `get` method.
+It is possible to remember the result of the first request using the `assert` method by storing it in a variable, and then use it for headers in the second request (see example).

 <table>
 <tr><th colspan="2">set(header, value)</th></tr>